 Government to consider law on right to switch off from work emails

-Interdepartmental steering group to examine French approach to switching off, says Heather Humphreys
+Heather Humphreys says interdepartmental steering group will examine French approach to switching off

 The Government is to consider the introduction of legislation which would ensure workers have the right to switch off and no longer feel the obligation to check work-related emails outside office hours.

-Minister for Business, Enterprise and Innovation Heather Humphreys has said her department plans to examine the French approach on the right to disconnect as part of efforts to promote a good work-life balance for employees across the State.
+Minister for Business Heather Humphreys has said her department plans to examine the French approach on the right to disconnect as part of efforts to promote a good work-life balance for employees across the State.

 Responding to a parliamentary question last month, Ms Humphreys said that with the “increasing digitalisation of the workforce” it was important from a work-life balance perspective that there would be “clearly defined guidelines regarding workers’ rights to switch off after office hours”.

-The minister said an interdepartmental steering group had been formed as part of the future jobs strategy, in collaboration with a number of other government departments, to examine the possibility of more flexible working hours including part-time, compressed hours, job sharing, home-working and remote working.
-The group will also consider the recently introduced French approach to switching off, she said.
+The Minister said an interdepartmental steering group had been formed as part of the future jobs strategy, in collaboration with a number of other government departments, to examine the possibility of more flexible working hours including part-time, compressed hours, job-sharing, home-working and remote working.
+She said the group would also consider the recently introduced French approach to switching off.

-Increasing participation in the labour force, through the promotion of a good work-life balance, will lead to a more “equitable, balanced and sustainable development of Ireland’s workforce,” she said.
+She said increasing participation in the labour force, through the promotion of a good work-life balance, would lead to a more “equitable, balanced and sustainable development of Ireland’s workforce”.

 ‘Always-on’